mauri870/k8s-controller-heartbeat/README.md

 RATE_LIMIT_PERIOD=1h

 # Auth token for authorization, either send by the client via a "token" query param
 # or Authorization Basic header.
-The server just compares the values, you may use
+The server just compares the values, you may use secrets for this
-# base64 encoding if you wish and using HTTPS is highly recommended.
+# and using HTTPS is highly recommended.
 AUTH_TOKEN_BASIC=

 # Path to the kubernetes cluster config file, leave empty for in-cluster autodiscovery.